Set up enrollment for Windows devices

 Organizations that can use automatic enrollment can also configure bulk enroll devices by using the Windows Configuration Designer app.

-Devices that run the Windows 10 Creators Update, and are Azure Active Directory domain-joined, are now supported for multi-user management by Intune.
-When standard users log on with their Azure AD credentials, they receive apps and policies assigned to their user name.
-Users cannot currently use the Company Portal for self-service scenarios like installing apps.
+Intune supports multi-management for devices that run the Windows 10 Creator's update and are Azure Active Directory domain-joined.
+When standard users sign in with their Azure AD credentials, they receive apps and policies assigned to their user name.
+Users can't currently use the Company Portal for self-service scenarios like installing apps.

 Enable Windows 10 automatic enrollment

 Automatic enrollment lets users enroll their Windows 10 devices in Intune.
 To enroll, users add their work account to their personally owned devices or join corporate-owned devices to Azure Active Directory.
 In the background, the device registers and joins Azure Active Directory.
 Once registered, the device is managed with Intune.

 - Azure Active Directory Premium subscription (trial subscription)

 Sign in to the Azure portal, and select Azure Active Directory.